Skip to Content

 - This logo system is required for all visual representations of the University—for signs, video productions, exhibit materials, vehicles, and the like, in addition to printed publications and Web sites.

-- Exceptions to these policies, guidelines, and standards must be approved in advance by the Senior Director of Strategic Marketing in the Office of Public Affairs.
+- Exceptions to these policies, guidelines, and standards must be approved in advance by the Deputy Chief Communications Officer in the Office of University Communications.

 - These policies, standards, and guidelines may be revised as deemed necessary.